Azolyx/Template-Java-App/README.md

 ## Notes

-- Whenever you draw a object wihthout it being filled you have to specify a linewidth
+- Whenever you draw a object without it being filled you have to specify a linewidth